oddjobs-maple/odd_job_guides/swashbuckler/README.md

 #### Headgear

-Woodsmen, unfortunately, do not have access to any of the bowman-specific headgear.
-They can, of course, equip the level 10 hats, but there is no reason to, considering that better hats (all with no job requirements) can be purchased from NPCs as well.
-There is, however, one notable exception: if you are fortunate enough to be playing on an implementation that has the extended first-job quests (in the archer&rsquo;s case, culminating in a battle with the Amdusias boss monster), you can (and must!) obtain the level 18 Amdusias Hat.
+Swashbucklers, unfortunately, do not have access to very much of the pirate-specific headgear.
+There is, however, one notable exception: if you are fortunate enough to be playing on an implementation that has the extended first-job quests (in the pirate&rsquo;s case, culminating in a battle with the Crocell boss monster), you can (and must!) obtain the level 18 Crocell Hat.
-This hat is so powerful as to almost be comparable to a good Zakum Helmet.
+This hat is so powerful as to almost be comparable to a Zakum Helmet.

-If you cannot obtain the Amdusias Hat, you still have some good options (&ldquo;ordinary&rdquo; methods of availability &mdash; that is, NPCs, (party) quests, monster drops, and crafting &mdash; are bolded):
+If you cannot obtain the Crocell Hat, you still have some good options (&ldquo;ordinary&rdquo; methods of availability &mdash; that is, NPCs, (party) quests, monster drops, and crafting &mdash; are bolded):